levi0214/Bodhi/README.md

 **SpaceFactory.sol / Space.sol**

 - **Contract Address**: [0xa14d19387c83b56343fc2e7a8707986af6a74d08](https://optimistic.etherscan.io/address/0xa14d19387c83b56343fc2e7a8707986af6a74d08#code)
-- **Description**: The first application on Bodhi, permissionless discussion groups, with 60 lines of code.
+- **Description**: The first application on Bodhi, permissionless discussion groups (like Reddit), with 60 lines of code.

 ## Deploy in Local Environment (for developers)